pxystudy/MHADTI/README.md

 * Anyone can download this datasets and preprocess it as described in the paper.
 If there is any more question about dataset, please feel free to contact one of authors Peng Xiangyu.

 # Quick start
+* First, you need to unzip the .zip folder in data to get the datasets for training.
-Just run the code "main.py" directly.
+* Then, run the code "main.py" directly.

 # Thanks!